-Here are four important types of evidence to have when filing your workers’ compensation claim.
+Here are four essential types of evidence to have when filing your workers’ compensation claim.

 Employer Accident Report